NBKRedSpy/QM_ExitWithoutSaveCommand/README.md

 ![thumbnail icon](media/thumbnail.png)

+* Adds a `save` command to save at any time.
-A console command to exit the game that is loaded without saving.
+* Adds an `exit-no-save` to exit the current game without saving.

 This allows developers to test the same scenario without restarting the game.
 For example, killing monsters, spawning items in space, etc.

 # Usage
-Install the Quasimorph developer console mod.

-When a game is loaded, open the console and type exit-no-save and press enter.
+Open the game console with the backtick key, and then type one of the commands and enter.

-The game will now exit back to the main menu without changing the save.

 # Support
 If you enjoy my mods and want to buy me a coffee, check out my [Ko-Fi](https://ko-fi.com/nbkredspy71915) page.